lbosse/Identity/README.md

 Go through the config file and set values accordingly.
 Likely you will only need to change your mongo connection config.

+# Building and Deploying Replica Set Containers

+**If building for the first time:**
+1. Run `npm start:mongo <number>` where `<number>` is the number of replica set secondaries you'd like to spin up.
+2. Run `npm stop:all` to temporarily stop the running containers.
+This is a necessary measure because unfortunately, on the first build, the primary node of the replica set attempts to connect to the MongoDB daemon before it finishes starting.
+3. Run `npm start:mongo <number>` again.
+4. Run `npm start:rs` to start the replica set secondaries.
+5. You are now ready to proceed to the "Running and Usage" section below.

+**If rebuilding:**
+1. Run `npm start:mongo <number>` where `<number>` is the number of replica set secondaries you'd like to spin up.
+2. Run `npm start:rs` to start the replica set secondaries.
+3. You are now ready to proceed to the "Running and Usage" section below.

+**CAUTION:** `npm run stop:all` stops ALL running Docker containers.

 # Running and Usage

 ## Identity Server